 OXO’s 4.5-quart glass bowl is the perfect vessel for all of that salad, and the Twist & Pour Dressing Mixer keeps my salad dressing ready to go.
 The mixer offers helpful measuring lines on the outside, and the blades mix dressing right in the jar.
 Why didn’t I think of that?

-You can also add chickpeas to the salad and enjoy a big bowl of it as a full meal.
-This salad packs beautifully for lunch in OXO’s leak-proof glass Smart Seal Containers.
-I’m excited to have a full set of those containers now.
+You can add chickpeas to the salad and enjoy a big bowl of it as a full meal.
+This salad packs up beautifully for lunch.
+Just store the dressing separately until you’re ready to serve!

 Chopped Greek Salad

 - Yield: 8 side salads

 - Cuisine: Greek